 Plunged into the spotlight for the first time, with no idea how to cope, Thomas Markle turned to a man well-versed in notoriety.

 Over a series of chats, his future son-in-law, Prince Harry, along with his daughter Meghan Markle, stressed the importance of not engaging.
-"For the most part, it was always, 'Don't speak to the press,'" he explained without a single trace of irony while giving his first tell-all interview to Good Morning Britain.
+"For the most part, it was always, 'Don't speak to the press,'" he explained without a single trace of irony while giving his first tell-all interview to Good Morning Britain this past June.
 "They were very emphatic about not giving any information to the press or talking to them because it just encourages them more.
 So, nonetheless, that's what I tried to do."

 But a year of seeing unflattering images of him buying cans of beer or taking the trash out of his home in Rosarito, Mexico began to wear and soon he put forth his infamous plan to have photographers snap staged pictures of him.
 "Obviously that all went to hell," he admitted, "and I feel bad about it.
 I apologized for it and that's all I can do.
 I can't do much beyond that."

 It began with him riffing on everything from Harry's thoughts on Brexit ("I think he was open to the experiment"), to how he gave his blessing for the pair to wed ("I said, 'You're a gentleman.
 Promise me you'll never raise your hand against my daughter,'") then transitioned to him openly mocking his daughter's new kin, calling Kensington Palace a breeding ground for Stepford Wives and Scientologists.
 Then the 74-year-old retired lighting director went fully hostile, basically telling The Mail on Sunday his little girl was an ungrateful brat.